 Set your shipping address

 It’s best to set your shipping address on the account management page before you check out, as you can translate the shipping form there.
-The pop-up form, which will appear if you have not set your shipping address beforehand, cannot be translated.
+The pop-up form, which will appear if you have not set your shipping address beforehand, cannot be automatically translated by Chrome.

 To do this, click on your username in the left-hand corner of the homepage, translate the page and go to account settings, where you can click on shipping address.

 You will be led to the page below, so, just fill it up accordingly.

 Tick your item(s)